Pensacola, America's First Settlement on the Dream Coast

-The vibrant color of the Gulf of Mexico around Pensacola and the blazing white shine of its sandy beaches make this stretch of Florida's coast a dreamland.
+The vibrant shades of blue and green in the Gulf of Mexico around Pensacola and the blazing white sheen of its sandy beaches under clear skies make this stretch of Florida's coast a dreamland.
+Water activities and the region’s Flori-Mex fusion cuisine add to the lure of visitors.
+Tales of UFO visitations include an air of mystery around Pensacola that intrigue still others who enjoy the Florida Panhandle.

-According to the city web site, Pensacola was founded in 1559 by the Spaniard Don Tristan de Luna.
-Pensacola's founding was celebrated with the first Catholic Mass in North America, led by Spanish leaders.
+According to the city web site, Pensacola was founded in 1559 by the Spaniard Don Tristan de Luna, celebrating with the first Catholic Mass held in North America and directed by Spanish leaders.

-The tradition of Thanksgiving in all things, in addition to hundreds of years of Native North and South American monthly celebrations, was carried on by settlers in Pensacola to develop into the Spanish American Thanksgiving traditions that predate those of the British settlers at Plimouth Colony, Massachusetts by over 50 years.
+The tradition of giving thanks in all things was carried on by early Spanish settlers in Pensacola, developing into the Spanish American Thanksgiving traditions that predate those of the British settlers at Plymouth/Plimouth Colony, Massachusetts by over 50 years.

-The oldest Spanish settlement in what is now USA, Pensacola was followed by several other Spanish settlements before the rest of Europe founded additional cities and towns along the American Atlantic Coast and all sides of the Gulf of Mexico.
+The oldest Spanish community in what is now USA, Pensacola was followed by several other Hispanic settlements before the rest of Europe arrived in the area.
+St. Augustine is the oldest city in continual operation in the state, also located along the Dream Coast.

 A Place To Spend One's Life

-This Gulf location in Western Florida gives the city a personality different from cities located on other Florida coasts.
+This Gulf location gives the city a personality different from that of cities located on other Florida coasts.
 The water even seems a different color in this region.

-If you have seen the sci-fi film CONTACT with Jodi Foster, you may remember the crayon picture her character did as a child living in Pensacola.
-When her adult character reaches a distant planet through a worm hole via her experimental spacecraft, extraterrestrials create a world for her that looks like a dream version of the Pensacola of her crayon drawings.
+If you have seen the science fiction film CONTACT with Jodi Foster and Matthew McConaughey, you may remember the crayon picture her character did of the Gulf waters as a child living in Pensacola.
+When her adult character reaches a distant planet through a wormhole via her experimental spacecraft, extraterrestrials create a world for her that looks like a dream version of the Pensacola of her crayon drawings.
+The shades of blue look almost surreal.

 This dream version is what the water and beach at Pensacola look like to me.
 A good water vacation is a dream from which one does not want to return and Pensacola is a good place to retire as well as one in which to attend school, work, and develop a career.